 A gallery showcasing the poet’s photographs, literary works, books, etc., can be visited.
-Several stalls showcasing flower, fruits and vegetable arrangements can also be seen around the area.
+Stalls showcasing flower, fruits and vegetable arrangements can be seen around the area.
 You will see a huge arch welcoming the visitors to the flower show.
 Do look out for the 3-D visualization of the poet’s portrait on the left-hand side as you walk inside the arch.

 The road from the arch leads to the glass house which is inside the Botanical Garden.
 Here is where the many beautiful flowers and plants are exhibited.
 One can see a huge replica of Kuvempu’s house made out of flowers at the glasshouse.
-A beautiful flower arrangement can be seen inside the glasshouse.
-One can also see Cymbidium flowers here, these are the ones which are grown in Sikkim and Darjeeling and which are originally from Australia and Netherlands.
-Of all the pretty flowers my favourites were the Gerberra and Pansy gardens and the colourful cacti pots.
+There are beautiful flower arrangements inside the glasshouse.
+One can also see Cymbidium flowers here, that are grown in Sikkim and Darjeeling and which are originally from Australia and Netherlands.
+My favourite was the Gerberra and Pansy gardens and the colourful cacti pots.

 Outside the glasshouse, several stalls and booths are set up.
 Stroll past these or shop for the varieties of seeds, plants, gardening products and more.
 I chatted up with some of the exhibitors who gave informative insights about agriculture, horticulture, along with the unique/useful products they were exhibiting.
-For the first time, I tasted Areca tea and Stevia leaf (and learned that Stevia is a natural sweetener and a healthier alternative to sugar).
+For the first time, I tasted Areca tea and Stevia leaf (Stevia is a natural sweetener and a healthier alternative to sugar).

-Later, I strolled off to the Peninsular Gneissic Rock Hill or more commonly known as the Lalbagh Rock or Lalbagh Hill at the far end of Lalbagh.
+Later, I strolled off to the Peninsular Gneissic Rock Hill or commonly known as the Lalbagh Rock or Lalbagh Hill.
 This rock hill is a geological structure that is identified to be billions of years old, by the Geological Survey of India.
-A tower is erected on the hill top and a placard next to it suggests that it was one of the four watchtowers built by Kempegowda marking the predicted limits of the Bangalore town.
+A tower is erected on the hill top and a placard next to it suggests that it is one of the four watchtowers built by Kempegowda marking the predicted limits of the Bangalore town.

 The Lalbagh Flower Show is celebrated for 10 days.
-Inaugurated on the 4th of August 2017 it will conclude on the 15th of August 2017.
+It was inaugurated on the 4th of August 2017 and will conclude on the 15th of August 2017.
 The flower show is open to visitors between 9 am – 6 pm.
 The entry fee per person is Rs.
 60 (on weekdays it is priced less) for adults and Rs.
 20 for children.